jonlpersson/ed-latimore/site/_posts/2021-08-05-the-4-unfakeable-traits-of-a-high-value-man.md

 Between this metric and verifiability, it’s nearly impossible for a man to fake his way into high-value status.
 If a man is a doctor, for example, then not only will you be able to look him up somewhere on a website, other doctors and health professionals will be able to vouch for him.

 If he claims to be an entrepreneur, then not only must other successful businessmen vouch for him, but you should be able to find satisfied customers and consumers of his business.

-High-value men are part of a network of other high-value men.
-If you haven't built up your network yet don't worry I got you [here](/how-to-network/).

 ## Physical optimization